How To Use A Progesterone Suppository? | Essential Guide

 Understanding Progesterone and Its Role

-Progesterone is a vital hormone in the body, particularly for women.
-It plays a crucial role in regulating the menstrual cycle and maintaining pregnancy.
-Produced mainly in the ovaries, progesterone prepares the uterus for a fertilized egg and helps maintain the uterine lining during pregnancy.
+Progesterone is a vital reproductive hormone made not only in the ovaries but also in the adrenal glands and, once pregnancy is established, the placenta.
+Together these sources regulate the menstrual cycle and help maintain the uterine lining needed for a fertilised egg to implant and grow.
 Low levels of progesterone can lead to various reproductive issues, including infertility and irregular menstrual cycles.

 For women undergoing hormone replacement therapy or those with specific medical conditions, progesterone supplementation may be necessary.
 This is where progesterone suppositories come into play.
 They offer a convenient way to deliver this essential hormone directly to the bloodstream through the vaginal mucosa.